gka/d3-jetpack/README.md

 #### selection.select_or_append

-Selects the matching object or appends it as a child, will return as a selection Exists to prevent double appending (appendation?) and easy updating of attributes when running a function multiple times.
+Selects the matching object or appends it as a child, will return as a selection.

+Exists to prevent double appending (appendation?) and easy updating of attributes when running a function multiple times.
 Given that it both selects and creates objects, you must declare the type of element (g, div, text, etc.) in addition to the typical class/id selector.

 ```js